wonghang/jleague_rating/INPUT.md

 > Brent, Richard P. "Note on Computing Ratings from Eigenvectors." * *arXiv preprint* * arXiv:[1005.0762](https://arxiv.org/abs/1005.0762) (2010).

+The problem is as follow:

-Assume we have $n$ players playing among each others in a zero-sum game.
-Assume a WIN score 1 mark, a DRAW score 0.5 mark and a LOSE scores 0.
+There are $n$ players playing among each other in a zero-sum game for several times.
+Assume a WIN score 1 mark, a DRAW score 0.5 marks and a LOSE scores 0 marks.
 We obtained a score matrix $s_{ij}$.

-We want to compute a rating $r_i$ for each player $i$ from the score matrix $s_{ij}$.
+We want to compute a rating $r_i$ for each player $i$ from the score matrix $s_{ij}$ that capture the relative strength of the player $i$

 To start with, we assume the rating $r_i$ and $r_j$ would capture the expected score of a player $i$ in a game against player $j$ as $f(r_i - r_j)$ for some function $f: \mathbb{R} \to [0,1]$.

-Using some reasonable assumptions, we can model $f$ as a logistic function $f(z) = \frac{1}{1+e^{-cz}}$ for some number $c$
+Under some reasonable assumptions, we can model $f$ as a logistic function $f(z) = \frac{1}{1+e^{-cz}}$ for some number $c$

 After some simplification, the solution of the problem reduces into an eigenvalue problem.
-The code compute the solution by power method.
+The code computes the solution by power method.

-The code implements an efficient sparse and online version of the algorithm (i.e. new data can be feeded into the algorithm to update previously computed ratings).
+The code implements an efficient sparse and online version of the algorithm (i.e., new data can be fed into the algorithm to update previously computed ratings).
 The code uses a python `dict` object to store the sparse score matrix.

-The $sigma$ used in the code is set to `0.3`.
-Check session 3 of the paper for the details.

 # Data